 Everyone who particpates in the Brain Bee at MSU will receive a certificate of completion.

-The winner of the Brain Bee at MSU competition will receive $800 toward travel costs (airfare, hotel, and registration) for the student and a guardian to attend the National Brain Bee Competition.
-The student will also receive a new copy of a neuroscience book, and a $2000 fellowship* to MSU!
+The winner of the Brain Bee at MSU competition will receive $700 toward travel costs (airfare, hotel, and registration) for the student and a guardian to attend the National Brain Bee Competition.

 The Second Place winner will receive $200.